Lake Erie

-Lake Erie (/ˈɪri/ EER-ee) is the fourth-largest lake by surface area of the five Great Lakes in North America and the eleventh-largest globally.
+Lake Erie (/ˈɪəri/ EER-ee) is the fourth-largest lake by surface area of the five Great Lakes in North America and the eleventh-largest globally.
 It is the southernmost, shallowest, and smallest by volume of the Great Lakes and also has the shortest average water residence time.
 At its deepest point, Lake Erie is 210 ft deep, making it the only Great Lake whose deepest point is above sea level.

 Located on the International Boundary between Canada and the United States, Lake Erie's northern shore is the Canadian province of Ontario, specifically the Ontario Peninsula, with the U.S. states of Michigan, Ohio, Pennsylvania, and New York on its western, southern, and eastern shores.
 These jurisdictions divide the surface area of the lake with water boundaries.
 The largest city on the lake is Cleveland, anchoring the third largest U.S. metro area in the Great Lakes region, after Greater Chicago and Metro Detroit.
 Other major cities along the lake shore include Buffalo, New York; Erie, Pennsylvania; and Toledo, Ohio.

 Situated below Lake Huron, Erie's primary inlet is the Detroit River.
 The main natural outflow from the lake is via the Niagara River, which provides hydroelectric power to Canada and the U.S. as it spins huge turbines near Niagara Falls at Lewiston, New York, and Queenston, Ontario.
 Some outflow occurs via the Welland Canal, part of the Saint Lawrence Seaway, which diverts water for ship passages from Port Colborne, Ontario, on Lake Erie, to St. Catharines on Lake Ontario, an elevation difference of 326 ft.
 Lake Erie's environmental health has been an ongoing concern for decades, with issues such as overfishing, pollution, algae blooms, aquatic invasive species, and eutrophication generating headlines.

+Etymology

+Lake Erie appeared on maps as Lac du Chat as early as 1650.
+René de Bréhant de Galinée recorded the name of the lake as Lac Érié around 1670.
+The name Erie is derived from the Iroquoian word erielhonan, meaning "long tail".